 You can link to past work that you feel conveys your abilities.
 You can also take their free skills tests (there are tons) and include a video in your profile.

 Don’t forget the video profile feature on Upwork

 This might seem like overkill, but Upwork videos are a great way to show the real person behind the profile and inspire potential clients’ trust in you.
 Plus, these days, videos just aren’t all that difficult to make.

 Think of it this way.
 The number one reason that prospective clients end up not hiring a freelancer is the sense of risk.
 From their perspective, hiring you is risky.
 Anything you can do to de-risk their decision will help.
 Videos are one great way to do that.

 You will find a number of strong and differing opinions on how to set your freelance rates on Upwork, but generally you should think of your first few assignments as stepping stones.
 Competitive bids is typically the best way to go when you are starting out.

 (Note this does not mean competing with the $1 and $2 bids you’ll inevitably see.)

 More on this topic: Getting the Freelance Rate You Deserve

-These initial jobs will give you the chances you need to score the all-important five-star reviews which will give you the clout to begin charging the big bucks (more on this below).
+These first jobs you get on Upwork will give you the chance to score the all-important five-star reviews which will give you the clout to begin charging the big bucks.
+(More on this below).